Positive Representations of Split Real Simply-laced Quantum Groups: Introduction

-In this paper, we give the construction of the positive principal series representation for the modular double $U_{q\til[q]}(\g_\R)$ for simply-laced $\g$, generalizing our recent work \cite{FI} where the positive representations for the modular double $U_{q\til[q]}(\sl(n,\R))$ is constructed.
-This result strengthens the perspectives discussed in \cite{FI} for a new direction of representation theory of split real quantum groups since the discovery of the concept of modular double for quantum groups \cite{Fa}, and in the case for $U_{q\til[q]}(\sl(2,\R))$ the representations by Ponsot and Teschner \cite{PT1}.
+In this second paper of the series, we give the construction of the \emph{positive principal series representations}, or \emph{positive representations} for short, of the modular double $\cU_{q\til[q]}(\g_\R)$ of the split real quantum group for simply-laced $\g$, generalizing our first work \cite{FI} where the positive representations for the modular double $\cU_{q\til[q]}(\sl(n,\R))$ are constructed for the first time.
+This result strengthens the perspectives discussed in \cite{FI} for a new direction of representation theory of split real quantum groups since the discovery of the concept of the modular double for quantum groups \cite{Fa}, and in the case of $\cU_{q\til[q]}(\sl(2,\R))$, the special class of representations studied by Ponsot--Teschner \cite{PT1}.